public-apis/public-apis/.github/CONTRIBUTING.md

 * Create a [branch][branch-link] for your edits.
 * Contribute in the style of the project as outlined above.
 This makes it easier for the collaborators to merge and for others to understand and maintain in the future.
+* Please make sure you squash all commits together before opening a pull request.
+If your pull request requires changes upon review, please be sure to squash all additional commits as well.
+[This wiki page][squash-link] outlines the squash process.

 ### Open Pull Requests